OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/vsurf.md

 # vsurf

-This command allows the user to retrieve an options volatility surface for the ticker symbol AMD.
+This command allows the user to retrieve an options volatility surface for the ticker symbol.
 Specifically, it will provide a surface based on implied volatilities calculated from options prices, indicating the relationship between the stock price and the implied volatility of options on the stock.

 ### Usage